zachlandes/reddit-ai-summaries/README.md

 - Automatic summarization of new posts
 - Manual summarization option for specific posts
 - Summaries posted as stickied comments for easy visibility
-- Includes an archive.is link to ensure the original article is always accessible and bypass soft paywalls (optional)
+- Includes an 12ft.io link to ensure the article is accessible without scripts (optional)
 - Multilingual support: summarizes content in its original language and provides an English translation
 - Uses Google's advanced Gemini AI for high-quality summaries
 - Designed to work within the free tier limits of the Gemini API (up to 1500 summaries per day)